openstack/reno/doc/source/usage.rst

 Formatting
 ----------

-Release notes may include embedded reStructuredText, including simple inline markup like emphasis and pre-formatted text as well as complex body structures such as nested lists and tables.
+Release notes may include embedded `reStructuredText`_, including simple inline markup like emphasis and pre-formatted text as well as complex body structures such as nested lists and tables.
 To use these formatting features, the note must be escaped from the YAML parser.